It's working. Lots of people have said they came to Fireborn expressly to buy locally made products and support local business. THANK YOU!

 Daniel has been making pottery since 1972.
 Pure white porcelain clay is usually used, creating the ideal background for Fireborn's high-fired, vibrant, Asian-inspired glazes, such as chun, celadon, tenmoku, shino, and copper red.

-The last firing was November 11th.
-The Next Firing will be in late November.
+The next kiln opening will be Saturday December 13th.
 I am experimenting with ash glazes and glaze spraying, and have some very exciting new work.
 I made several very tall ash glazed jars and bottles.

 Kiln openings are always exciting.
 It is like Christmas morning, but it happens more than once a year!
 There are always surprises and the best is when an experimental glaze or technique is transformed by the fire into a beautiful work of art (FireBORN i.e. birthed in fire).
 There is always something new.